zachgrayio/swift-tensorflow/README.md

   7> :exit
 ```

-NOTE: the Swift-related `-l` flags are currently necessary ([see discussion here](https://github.com/google/swift/issues/4)) but may eventually become redundant.
+*Note: the Swift-related `-l` flags are currently necessary ([see discussion here](https://github.com/google/swift/issues/4)) but may eventually become redundant.
 Also, while they're relevant, the order in which the flags are passed matters!
-Be sure to link your dynamic library after the Swift libs.
+Be sure to link your dynamic library after the Swift libs.*

 ## License